bihor/camaliga/Documentation/Introduction/ThanksTo/Index.rst

 Thanks to ...
 ^^^^^^^^^^^^^

 I have spent many hours for this extension.
 I hope you like it.
-It is partly sponsored by `www.fixpunkt.com <https://www.fixpunkt.com/>`_
+It is partly sponsored (not with money, but with time) by `www.fixpunkt.com <https://www.fixpunkt.com/>`_

 Thanks to the